MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -DelayedDelicensingEnabled
 This parameter is available only in the cloud-based service.

-The DelayedDelicensingEnabled parameter enables or disables a 30 day delay for mailbox license removals.
+The DelayedDelicensingEnabled parameter enables or disables a 30 day delay for Exchange Online license removals from mailboxes.
 Valid values are:

-- $true: User mailbox license removals are delayed by 30 days.
+- $true: Exchange Online license removals from mailboxes are delayed by 30 days.
 Admins can use the delay to identify potential mistakes and avoid disruptions for affected users.
-- $false: User mailbox license removals aren't delayed.
+- $false: Exchange Online license removals from mailboxes aren't delayed.
 This is the default value.

-Admins can receive weekly notifications about delayed mailbox license removals by using the TenantAdminNotificationForDelayedDelicensingEnabled parameter.
+Use the TenantAdminNotificationForDelayedDelicensingEnabled parameter to turn on weekly notifications for admins about mailboxes with delayed Exchange Online license removal request.

+Use the EndUserMailNotificationForDelayedDelicensingEnabled to send affected users periodic notifications that they're going to lose access to their mailbox.

-Use the Get-PendingDelicenseUser cmdlet to view mailboxes with pending mailbox license removals.
+Use the Get-PendingDelicenseUser cmdlet to view mailboxes with pending mailbox license removal requests.

-Use the Expedite-Delicensing cmdlet to end the delay for removing the license from the mailbox.
+Use the Expedite-Delicensing cmdlet to end the delay for removing the Exchange Online license from the mailbox.

 ```yaml
 Type: Boolean